CasieWilford/FPS-MiniGame/README.md

-# Gun-Man
+# FPS-Minigame
-First person shooter mini game.
+First person shooter minigame.

 How To Play: